Oxford Nanopore at ESHG 2025

 Emerging clinical research now demonstrates that comprehensive long-read sequencing can address these limitations by offering higher resolution and a broader range of variant detection than short-read sequencing — potentially increasing diagnostic yield.
 Oxford Nanopore Technologies provides a powerful platform for capturing all these challenging variants and base modifications in a single dataset.
 By integrating multiple layers of genomic information, Oxford Nanopore Technologies supports a streamlined approach from sample preparation to variant interpretation.

 In this session, Prof. Olaf Reiss will introduce the European Long Read Innovation Network (ELRIN) consortium, an initiative dedicated to driving the adoption of cutting-edge genomic testing.
 Their goal is to ensure that advanced tools are readily accessible and practical for potential clinical use across diverse settings.
 Dr Erika Souche will follow with new data highlighting how the comprehensive data generated by Oxford Nanopore sequencing can enhance the detection of complex genomic variation.
+Join us for this workshop to explore the advantages of Oxford Nanopore sequencing for clinical research and discover how more families affected by rare diseases can gain meaningful insights into their conditions.

 Agenda